oam-dev/rudr/docs/how-to/migrating.md

 ## Converting a Kubernetes Application to Scylla

-A major goal of the Hydra specification is to separate operational concerns from developer concerns.
+A major goal of the Open Application Model specification is to separate operational concerns from developer concerns.
 So a `ComponentSchematic` describes a component from a developer's view, while an `ApplicationConfiguration` creates instances of Components, and attaches configuration data to them.

 To convert a Kubernetes application to Scylla, you can follow these steps: